What is ACTionism?

 How we're funding this work

-At present, we're run by a team of enthusiastic volunteers, writers and creators.
+At present, we're run by a micro team of enthusiastic volunteers, writers and creators.
 As you have read, we have big plans.
 If you believe in this project and want to support our work financially, you can do so here on Open Collective.
 By listing on Open Collective, we’re pledging to be completely transparent about the money we receive and where it is spent.

 ACTionism works to:

-4. Educate by sharing stories, strategies, and practical guidance for collective action
+- We exist to share stories, strategies, and practical guidance for collective action

-5. Build collective agency and reduce feelings of powerlessness
+- Build collective agency and reduce feelings of powerlessness

-7. Help people turn inspiration into practical action in their communities
+- Help people turn inspiration into practical action in their communities

-8. Celebrate and amplify grassroots initiatives that demonstrate collective power
+- Celebrate and amplify grassroots initiatives that demonstrate collective power

-9. Connect people through accessible storytelling and community places and spaces
+- Connect people through accessible storytelling and community places and spaces

 Stay up to date